 KeepKey is a secure Bitcoin hardware wallet that uses advanced technology to provide users with one of the most secure environments for storing their cryptos.
 Launched in 2015, KeepKey is a good multi-supporting crypto hardware wallet to hit the market.

 The KeepKey wallet is perfect if you’re using multiple cryptocurrencies or looking to build a portfolio of digital assets because it enables the storage and transaction of a variety of cryptos, including Bitcoin, Ethereum, Litecoin, Namecoin, Dash, and Dogecoin.

 When KeepKey was launched, it sold for $239.
-The price tag has since come down considerably to $99, and the wallet can be purchased on Amazon.
+The price tag has since come down considerably to $49, and the wallet can be purchased on their official website.
 KeepKey is still more expensive than some other Bitcoin hardware wallets, but high price tag is due to its metal body, digital screen, and high level of security.

 Here is the KeepKey hardware wallet compared to the other three popular hardware wallets – TREZOR, Ledger Nano S, and Ledger HW.1:

 Setup and Initialization

 Setting up the KeepKey is very simple and the process only takes a couple of minutes.
 You need to navigate to the URL provided in the user manual and you will be prompted to install a Chrome extension in order to interact with KeepKey main functions by connecting the device to your computer.
 This will in response allow it’s user to physically verify any further confirmations through a Glossy OLED Display with an instant click of a button.
 The client has a simple, straightforward interface with clear instructions on how to perform basic actions such as adding multiple accounts, viewing transactions, and sending and receiving funds.

 Hardware wallets are by far the most secure way to store your cryptocurrency because they are offline in “cold storage”, which means that they’re impossible for hackers or malware to reach.